Alert 1 of 0

 As you work toward paying down your debt, beware of these debt-crushing strategies, which may do more harm than good:

 1. Debt settlement.
 Debt settlement services offer to lower your interest rates and boost your credit score in a short amount of time – for a fee.
 Unfortunately, though, many of these companies are fronts for scammers and should be avoided.
-Do note, though, that there are legitimate debt settlement companies, so do your research well if you are thinking of using one.
+Others are for profit companies that view you as an income source.
+Please note that there are legitimate debt settlement companies, usually nonprofit organizations, that can do some negotiating for you.
+Research extremely carefully to find these gems.
+The National Foundation for Credit Counseling (nfcc) is a good place to start.

 2. 401(k) loans.
 It’s rarely a good idea to borrow from the future you.
 Withdrawing funds from your 401(k) to pay down debt can mean getting hit with all sorts of penalties, fees and taxes.